XeroAPI/xero-python/xero_python/accounting/docs/AccountingApi.md

 contact_i_ds = ['&quot;00000000-0000-0000-0000-000000000000&quot;'] # list[str] | Filter by a comma-separated list of ContactIDs. (optional)
 statuses = ['&quot;DRAFT&quot;, &quot;SUBMITTED&quot;'] # list[str] | Filter by a comma-separated list Statuses.
-For faster response times we recommend using these explicit parameters instead of passing OR conditions into the Where filter. (optional) page = 1 # int | e.g. page=1 – Up to 100 invoices will be returned in a single API call with line items shown for each invoice (optional) include_archived = True # bool | e.g. includeArchived=true - Invoices with a status of ARCHIVED will be included in the response (optional) created_by_my_app = false # bool | When set to true you'll only retrieve Invoices created by your app (optional) unitdp = 4 # int | e.g. unitdp=4 – (Unit Decimal Places) You can opt in to use four decimal places for unit amounts (optional) summary_only = False # bool | Use summaryOnly=true in GET Contacts and Invoices endpoint to retrieve a smaller version of the response object.
+For faster response times we recommend using these explicit parameters instead of passing OR conditions into the Where filter. (optional) page = 1 # int | e.g. page=1 – Up to 100 invoices will be returned in a single API call with line items shown for each invoice (optional) include_archived = true # bool | e.g. includeArchived=true - Invoices with a status of ARCHIVED will be included in the response (optional) created_by_my_app = false # bool | When set to true you'll only retrieve Invoices created by your app (optional) unitdp = 4 # int | e.g. unitdp=4 – (Unit Decimal Places) You can opt in to use four decimal places for unit amounts (optional) summary_only = False # bool | Use summaryOnly=true in GET Contacts and Invoices endpoint to retrieve a smaller version of the response object.
 This returns only lightweight fields, excluding computation-heavy fields from the response, making the API calls quick and efficient. (optional) (default to False)